Updayt/Election_Analysis/README.md

 Colorado saw three counties tally up to 369,711 votes.
 The biggest of the counties with a 82.8% was Denver.
 We processed the votes for three candidates of Charles, Diana, and Raymon.
 With 73.8% of the votes towards Diana DeGette, that is 272,892 of the 369,711 total votes.

+## Election-Audit Summary

+Expanding the Election Audit to include voter turnout by county with candidates results has been a great way to take advantage of the convenience a script provides.
+The added insight can be a guide for future election performance, so that you may properly allocate resources where turnout is low or demographics are hard to reach.

+A little time invested into customizing the script can provide on-demand analysis for years to come.

+Modifying the script to produce turnout results by county is just one of many ways that minor adjustments to the code can reveal critical data.
+For example, we could also dive deeper and determine what percentage of each county voted for each candidate by adding an if-statement to the code.
+These type of Decision Statements are how the code runs calculations and all we've done is provide it with a data file.

+Similarly, if this were a federal election, we could use the same script and change the county to states.

+In short, no matter the number of candidates or counties, the script used to perform the Election Audit can be a valuable resourse for the board.